nation3/law/Constitution.linked.md

 #) All Citizens are equal before the law.
 There is no privilege among them.
 #) Every Citizen shall have the right to access all services provided by Nation3.
 #) Every Citizen shall be entitled to a fair hearing with a binding resolution within a [%Reasonable Dispute Resolution Time] before a Nested Court or the Supreme Court for the determination of their rights and obligations, or in the event of any criminal charge against them.
-#) A Citizen who uses physical or digital force against another Person or organization, regardless of citizenship or affiliation, will be deemed justified and held faultless if such force was used to defend their person, property or data (or another Person, their property or data) and such force was proportionate to the threat presented.
+#) Every Citizen shall have the right to legal defense whenever his rights or legitimate interests are violated or endangered.
+Every Citizen shall have the right to be accompanied by legal counsel when appearing before Nation3 authorities.

 ### Citizenship Duties
 a) Every Citizen shall uphold this Constitution and participate in the DAO's governance at all times acting in accordance with the values outlined in the Nation3 Manifesto.
-#) Every Citizen shall, when entering Nation3 Jurisdiction Agreements, act in good faith and within the limits of the law.
+#) Every Citizen shall, when entering Nation3 Jurisdiction Agreements, act in good faith and within the limits of Nation3 laws and this Constitution.
 #) Every Citizen shall vote on appeals raised by Parties of a Nation3 Jurisdiction Agreement to the DAO, provided that enough evidence is available to them to make an informed judgement, and ratify such appeals in the case that the outcome provided by the Judges Multisig is unlawful or unconstitutional.
 #) If any Citizen becomes aware that there is a Material Adverse Exception Event, such Citizen shall deliver to the other Citizens a notice describing in reasonable detail the events, facts, circumstances and reasons forming the basis of such belief.
 #) No Citizen shall physically or verbally threat, harass, physically assault or perform a digital assault (such as hacking of personal devices or private data stealing) against another Citizen.